EmilianoAwefullPeople/AweFullApp-MVP-BinnacleGenerator/README.md

 - api/generate-binnacle.js: Backend function

 ## How Files Connect

 These files connect like this: index.html loads styles.css for looks and script.js for behavior. script.js will later send data to /api/generate-binnacle (handled by Vercel).
 The APIs act like "librarians"—OpenStreetMap provides place details (coords/description), Wikipedia facts, Quotable quotes, and Hugging Face weaves in reflective insights, all to enrich the user's input into a meaningful narrative.

+## Debug Tip

+If something breaks (e.g., file not found), use console.log('Test') in script.js, refresh the page, and check browser console (F12 > Console).